Q Can a EASA Flight Instructor with the privilege to instruct for the LAPL(A) instruct for the NPPL?

 Q Where can I do the course?

-A At any flying club which is a registered facility or Flight Training Organisation.
+A At any flying club which is a UK CAA Registered Facility or Approved Training Organisation.

 Q Who can instruct me for the NPPL(SSEA), and are there any special NPPL instructors?

-A Any JAR-FCL flight instructor can conduct your training, and, no, there are no special NPPL instructors.
+A Any EASA Flight Instructor with SEP privileges can conduct your training, and, no, there are no special NPPL instructors.

 Q When I have completed my training and tests successfully, how much does the licence issue cost?